IHTSDO/snowstorm/README.md

 - Read-only FHIR API :fire:

 ### Authoring Use
-Snowstorm provides the API for the Authoring Platform of the International Edition of SNOMED CT.
+Snowstorm also provides the terminology server API for the SNOMED International Authoring Platform.

-Development and testing is currently in progress for the authoring of SNOMED CT extensions.
+The Authoring Platform is used for the maintenance of the International Edition of SNOMED CT as well as nine national Extensions and several community content Extensions.

 ## Documentation